cybercoinc/skyslope-bulk-export-api/README.md

 ##

-1. Make sure node is installed on your machine
+1. Make sure node and your preferred package manager are installed on your machine
+    - Instruction to install Yarn can be found here [ [Mac](hhttps://classic.yarnpkg.com/en/docs/install#mac-stable), [Windows](https://classic.yarnpkg.com/en/docs/install#windows-stable) ]
+    - Instructions to install Node.js and npm can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 2. Clone the repo `git clone https://github.com/skyslope/bulk-export-api.git`
 3. Replace the values in the .sampleENV file with your data and rename the file to `.env` from `.sampleENV`
 4. Install the modules: dotenv, crypto, moment, and node-fetch: `yarn add dotenv crypto moment node-fetch`
 5. Run the script: `yarn start`
-6. A successful result will look like the following. *By default, the API returns files created with the last seven (7) days unless specified in the `Start_Date` in the .env file:
+6. A successful result will look like the following. **By default, the API returns files created with the last seven (7) days**, unless specified in the `Start_Date` in the .env file:
     - ```[
             {
                 objectType: 'sale',